sarvarjafarov/pethoven/README.md

 ## Next steps

-1. If you are not using Docker, create a MySQL (or MariaDB) database and user, then update the following settings inside `wordpress/wp-config.php`:
+1. If you are not using Docker, create a MySQL (or MariaDB) database and user, then update the following settings inside `wp-config.php` (or set them through `.env` files):
    - `DB_NAME`
    - `DB_USER`
    - `DB_PASSWORD`
    - `DB_HOST` (usually `localhost`)
    When environment variables such as `WORDPRESS_DB_NAME` are present (e.g. via Docker Compose), the config file will use them automatically.
-2. Salts and keys have been pre-generated in `wordpress/wp-config.php` for this local environment; regenerate them from https://api.wordpress.org/secret-key/1.1/salt/ before deploying anywhere public.
+2. Salts and keys have been pre-generated in `wp-config.php` for this local environment; regenerate them from https://api.wordpress.org/secret-key/1.1/salt/ before deploying anywhere public.
 3. If you are running with a custom table prefix, adjust `$table_prefix` or set the `WORDPRESS_TABLE_PREFIX` environment variable.
-4. Serve the `wordpress` directory from a PHP-compatible web server (for example, `php -S localhost:8000 -t wordpress`) and follow the on-screen installer if not using Docker.
+4. Serve the project root from a PHP-compatible web server (for example, `php -S localhost:8000 -t .`) and follow the on-screen installer if not using Docker.
 5. Adjust filesystem permissions as required by your environment so WordPress can manage uploads and updates.

 With these steps complete, visiting the site URL in a browser will finalize the WordPress installation.

 ## Themes

-- The Astra parent theme is located in `wordpress/wp-content/themes/astra`.
+- The Astra parent theme is located in `wp-content/themes/astra`.
-- A custom organic-focused child theme lives at `wordpress/wp-content/themes/astra-organic`.
+- A custom organic-focused child theme lives at `wp-content/themes/astra-organic`.
 Activate it in the WordPress admin (`Appearance → Themes`) after finishing the installer.
 - The child theme depends on the Astra parent theme and applies earthy colors, button styles, and WooCommerce-friendly accents tailored to organic brands.

 ## Organic Store Template